Guide To Water Burial : Types & Costs – Titan Casket

 The process of physically burying a body at sea involves meeting specific requirements, checks, regulations and compliances.
 If you are interested in learning more about these prerequisites, read ahead.
 You must also consider hiring a professional funeral company to guide you through a hassle-free arrangement process.

+The typical cost for an unattended water burial at sea varies between $200 and $500.
 Depending on your funeral plan and what you envision for your sea funeral, costs may vary.
 If you are planning for a full-body burial, the burial location, services and funeral company fees will be a part of your costs.
 Boat/ship rental and the coffin you choose will affect your costs significantly.
 There is also the cost of relocating the body from the funeral home to the water site.
 The flowers and arrangement you decide on will also affect your costs.

 Coffins For Sea Burials